-Since our liquid fish oils are shipped shortly after bottling, you’ll have an close reading of your oil’s freshness level when it arrives.
+Since our liquid fish oils are shipped shortly after bottling, you’ll have a close reading of your oil’s freshness level when it arrives.
 But, as is the case with any omega-3 product, please be aware that oxidation levels change with time.
-The oil inside a fish oil capsule may have been fresh when it was first encapsulated, but after a few months of dusting on a shelf at room temperature, the oil’s peroxide value will likely have multiplied.
+The oil inside a fish oil capsule may have been fresh when it was first encapsulated, but after a few months of sitting on a shelf at room temperature, the oil’s peroxide value will likely have multiplied.
 Similarly, Omega Cure won’t last forever in your refrigerator.
 That’s why we encourage you to always continue to assess it with your taste buds.

 If you have questions about any of our products, we encourage you to give us a call, email us, or leave a comment here.
 We look forward to hearing from you!